-Radiometry is the science and technology of quantifying and measuring properties of electromagnetic radiation.
-That includes visible, infrared and ultraviolet light as well as radio waves and X-rays, for example.
+Radiometry is the science and technology of quantifying and measuring essential properties of electromagnetic radiation.
+That includes visible light, infrared and ultraviolet light as well as radio waves and X-rays, for example.
 In contrast to photometry, the visibility of the radiation and its perceived brightness is not of interest in this field; one is dealing with purely physical quantities, not involving properties of the human eye.

 |radiant energy||Qe||optical energy, pulse energy||joule (J)||total radiated energy, e.g. of a light pulse|